 In between the levels for full repayment protection and no repayment protection, there is a phaseout.

 For example, a taxpayer filing as married filing jointly with a modified adjusted gross income of $75,000 would have their repayment protection reduced by 25 percent, as they have passed 25 percent of the way from the $60,000 full repayment limit to the $120,000 no repayment limit.

 The Bottom Line on the 2021 Child Tax Credit

 Many taxpayers found the existing child tax credit to be confusing.
 This does not make it easier to understand, but it does put a lot of money back into a parent’s pockets.
 There’s a lot to it.
 The IRS has a detailed set of questions and answers broken down by category that you can access here.

-Automatic advanced payments will potentially cause problems for some taxpayers.
+Automatic advance payments will potentially cause problems for some taxpayers.
 For example, it is common for divorced parents to alternate years they get to take the credit and this could be a whole new can of worms.
 Remember that you can update your information or stop payments directly from the link above.

 In addition to the trove of resources on the IRS website, taxpayers can also seek professional guidance.
 Tax professionals are generally going to be well versed on this and can guide you on if and how to make changes.
 These tax laws are complex and many people need help and should seek help when appropriate.